Nuvio-Labs/docs/docs/instructor/courses.md

 ---
 # Courses

-Courses are the main building blocks of ClassKit.
+Courses are the main building blocks of Acadea.
 They are the containers for all of your course content.
 Courses can be created by instructors and administrators.
 Courses can  be built from scrath or cloned from course templates.

 ## Creating a course